coredns/coredns.io/content/blog/quick-start.md

 ::1 - [24/Jul/2017:10:44:19 +0000] "AAAA IN www.example.org. udp 45 false 4096" NOERROR 76 13.286384ms
 ~~~

-If you look at the time each query took, we measure those in "ms", so it's quite slow.
-Let's add
+If you look at the time each query took (in "ms") it's quite slow, ~83ms, 13ms.
+So
+let's add some caching and
-caching, but enable the *caching* plugin.
-Just add the word "cache" to the Corefile and reload
+enable the [*caching*](/plugins/caching) plugin.
+Just add the word "cache" to the Corefile and
-CoreDNS: `kill -SIGUSR1 <pid_of_coredns>`.
+graceful reload CoreDNS: `kill -SIGUSR1 <pid_of_coredns>`.
 And query again:

 ~~~
 ::1 - [24/Jul/2017:11:33:54 +0000] "AAAA IN www.example.org. udp 45 false 4096" NOERROR 76 43.469743ms
 ::1 - [24/Jul/2017:11:33:55 +0000] "AAAA IN www.example.org. udp 45 false 4096" NOERROR 73 133.073µs
 ~~~

-133 µs.
-That sounds better.

-Read more about the [*cache*](/plugins/cache) and [*proxy*](/plugins/proxy) plugin on
-this website.
-And find all other documentation [here](/tags/documentation).
+First one is still "slow", but the subsequent query only takes 133 µs.

-## Possible errors and how to get around them
+## Possible Errors

-The [*health*](/plugins/health)'s documention states "This plugin only needs to be enabled
+The [*health*](/plugins/health)'s documentation states "This plugin only needs to be enabled once",
-once", which might lead you to think that this would be a valid Corefile:
+which might lead you to think that this would be a valid Corefile:

 ~~~ txt
 health